Aurele-B/Cellects/README.md

 Description
 -----------

-Cellects is a tracking software for organisms whose shape and size change over time.
+Cellects is a user-friendly software for automated computation of biological growth, motion and morphology from 2D images and time-lapse sequences (2D + t).
+Its graphical interface has a minimalist design which ensures users can perform essential image analysis tasks without prior expertise.
 Cellects’ main strengths are its broad scope of action, automated computation of a variety of geometrical descriptors, easy installation and user-friendly interface.